hyperledger/fabric/docs/source/couchdb_tutorial.rst

 in query filters and sorts.
 For more details on building an index in JSON format refer to the `CouchDB documentation <http://docs.couchdb.org/en/latest/api/database/find.html#db-index>`__.

-A final word on indexing, Fabric takes care of indexing the documents in the database using a pattern called ``index warming``.
-CouchDB does not typically index new or updated documents until the next query.
-Fabric ensures that indexes stay 'warm' by requesting an index update after every block of data is committed.
-This ensures queries are fast because they do not have to index documents before running the query.
-This process keeps the index current and refreshed every time new records are added to the state database.

 .. _cdb-add-index: